eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 1. Configure your Codespace if needed (defaults to the main branch and a standard agent)
 1. Click on `create`

-A new window will open where you see the logs for setting up the container.
+A new window will open where you see logs for setting up the container.
 On this window you could now also choose to work with Visual Studio Code.
 The environment remains on a remote agent and Visual Studio Code establishes a connection to this machine.

 Once everything is set up in the Codespace, you can work with it in the same way as with the normal DevContainer inside Visual Studio Code.